 In the Prep School pupils are taught by specialist teachers in every subject from Year 3.
 Click the buttons below to read more about the curriculum for each subject.
 To read more information about our Early Years Foundation Stage and Key Stage 1 teaching click these links.

 Mornings focus on Literacy, Numeracy and Phonics, while the afternoons follow a creative curriculum covering other areas of learning.
-Specialist teaching in PE, Games, Dance and Drama provides a unique breadth to the children’s learning rarely found in other schools at this age.
-Robust liaison takes place with the Year One staff to ensure a seamless move for the children to the slightly more formal KS1 curriculum.
+Children enjoy specialist teaching in PE, Games, Dance and Drama and we also work closely with the Year One staff to ensure a seamless move for the children to the slightly more formal KS1 curriculum.
 Outdoor learning is at the core of our curriculum and the Reception children have a daily session on the innovative Outdoor Learning area, which is a wonderful resource for exploration and learning.

 The latest ISI inspection report states that ”In the EYFS, the children make at least good and often outstanding progress in their learning, and as a result achievement is strong“.
 For further detail, please read the full report here.